-- Revenue from rendering of services (i) - (a) Time-and-material contracts Revenue with respect to time-and-material contracts is recognised as the related services are performed. - (b) Fixed price / fixed capacity / fixed monthly / transaction based contracts Revenue related to contracts providing maintenance and support services, is recognised over the term of the contract.
+- (i) Revenue from rendering of services - (a) Time-and-material contracts Revenue with respect to time-and-material contracts is recognised as the related services are performed. - (b) Fixed price / fixed capacity / fixed monthly / transaction based contracts Revenue related to contracts providing maintenance and support services, is recognised over the term of the contract.
 Revenue related to fixed price contracts whereby performance obligations are satisfied as and when the services are rendered since the customer generally obtains control of the work as it progresses, is recognised in accordance with the percentage of completion method (PCM).
 The input (efforts expended) method is used to measure progress towards completion, as there is a direct relationship between input and productivity.

-- q) Revenue recognition (Cont'd) - (i) Revenue from rendering of services (Cont'd) - (b) Fixed price / fixed capacity / fixed monthly / transaction based contracts (Cont'd) Costs are recorded as incurred over the contract period.
+Costs are recorded as incurred over the contract period.
 Any revision in cost to complete would result in increase or decrease in revenue and income and such changes are recorded in the period in which they are identified.
 Provisions for estimated losses, if any, on contracts-in-progress are recorded in the period in which such losses become probable based on the current contract estimates.
 Contract losses are determined to be the amount by which the estimated total cost to complete exceeds the estimated total revenues that will be generated by the contract and are included in cost of services and a corresponding provision is made.

-For services accounted for under the PCM method, cost and earnings in excess of billing are classified as unbilled revenue, while billing in excess of cost and earnings are classified as deferred revenue.
+For services accounted for under the PCM method, cost and earnings in excess of billing are classified as contract assets (unbilled revenue), while billing in excess of cost and earnings are classified as contract liabilities (deferred revenue).